RuPaul's Drag Race: Judging

 RuPaul has been the series' head judge since its premiere.
-For the first two seasons, Merle Ginsberg joined him on the panel; she was replaced in season 3 by longtime friend of RuPaul and co-host of The RuPaul Show Michelle Visage.
-Santino Rice served as a judge from season 1 through season 6.
-From season 7 onward, Ross Mathews and Carson Kressley have occupied Rice's former seat.
-New York City makeup artist Billy B held a regular judging spot in the third and fourth seasons when Rice was absent.
+For the first two seasons, Merle Ginsberg joined him on the panel; she was replaced in season 3 by Michelle Visage, a longtime friend of RuPaul and his co-host for The RuPaul Show.
+Santino Rice served as a judge for seasons 1 through 6.
+From season 7 onward, Ross Mathews and Carson Kressley replaced Rice, alternating in his former seat.
+New York City makeup artist Billy Brasfield (commonly known as Billy B) held a regular judging spot in the third and fourth seasons when Rice was absent.
 Most weeks, one or two celebrity guest judges join the panel.
-After appearing as a recurring guest judge in seasons 13 and 14, Ts Madison became a regular member of the judging panel from the fifteenth season.
+After appearing as a recurring guest judge in seasons 13 and 14, Ts Madison joined as an alternating judge from the fifteenth season.
+Law Roach appeared as a guest judge on season 16 then joined the judges panel as an alternating judge from the seventeenth season.

 Companion series

-The first season of Drag Race was accompanied by a seven-episode web series titled Under the Hood of RuPaul's Drag Race, which Logo TV made available for streaming on its website.
+The first season of Drag Race was accompanied by a seven-episode web series titled Under the Hood of RuPaul's Drag Race, which Logo TV streamed on its website.
 The series featured behind-the-scenes and deleted footage from the main show's tapes.
 From season 2 onward, a companion show called RuPaul's Drag Race: Untucked, which has the same premise, has aired instead.
 Untucked largely focuses on conversations and drama that occur between contestants backstage while the judges deliberate on each episode's results.
-In most seasons, it has aired on TV following the main show, but it was available only online for season 7 through season 9.
-A number of smaller web series also accompany each episode of Drag Race.
-Whatcha Packin, which began at the start of the sixth season, features Michelle Visage interviewing the most recently eliminated queen about their run on the show and showcasing runway outfits they had brought but did not have the opportunity to wear.
-In 2014, the web-series Fashion Photo Ruview aired for the first time, co-hosted by Raja Gemini and Raven who evaluate the runway looks of the main show.
+In most seasons, it has aired on TV following the main show, but it was available only online for seasons 7 through 9.
+A number of smaller web series also accompany each episode.
+Whatcha Packin', which began at the start of the sixth season, features Michelle Visage interviewing the most recently eliminated queen about their run on the show and showcasing runway outfits they had brought but did not have the opportunity to wear.
+In 2014, the web series Fashion Photo RuView aired for the first time, co-hosted by Raja Gemini and Raven who evaluate the runway looks of the main show.
 Since season 8, a five- to fifteen-minute (later eighteen- to thirty-minute) aftershow called The Pit Stop has also been produced.
 It involves a host and guest, typically past competitors of Drag Race, discussing the recently aired episode.
 Each season's host (or hosts) are different; to date, these have included the YouTuber Kingsley, Raja Gemini, Bob the Drag Queen, Alaska Thunderfuck, Trixie Mattel, Manila Luzon, Monét X Change, and Bianca Del Rio.